Gleyber Torres Preview, Player Props: Yankees vs. Astros

-Gleyber Torres -- with a slugging percentage of .692 in his past 10 games, including four home runs -- will be in action for the New York Yankees against the Houston Astros, with Justin Verlander on the hill, on September 1 at 8:10 PM ET.
+On Sunday, Gleyber Torres (.692 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 7:10 PM ET.

 Gleyber Torres Game Info & Props vs. the Astros